chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/alternative-installation-methods.md

 Installs.
 In other words, the entirety of the Chainguard Enforce Agent resources are defined as static Kubernetes manifests.

+Static manifests created for Declarative Installs allow for great flexibility for how they're ultimately applied to the cluster, and can be easily adapted to fit most Kubernetes deployment workflows.

-Given the static manifests, there's infinite flexibility in how they are applied to the cluster.
-The two most common examples we'll cover below are with "raw" yaml, and `helm`.
+The two examples we'll cover are: "raw" yaml, and a helm chart.

 ## Raw YAML